omnilaboratory/OmniBOLT-spec/README.md

 ## Chapters and Protocol Suite

 We not only just list messages and arguments that are used in our implementation, but also complete content that explains why we do so.
-Most of this spec is strictly follow the rules/logics defined in the lightning white paper.
+Most of this spec strictly follows the rules/logic defined in the lightning white paper.
 The original paper may be hard to read for our programmers, so we draw some diagrams for better understanding.
 Hope it helps :-)

 [OmniBOLT #01](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-01-basic-protocol-and-Terminology.md): Base Protocol and Terminology